-- Achieve the required proficiency level on 1 of the following tests of English-language proficiency:
+- Achieve the required proficiency level on one of the following tests of English-language proficiency:

-- Test of English as a Foreign Language (TOEFL): Minimum score of 86 (iBT) with no score below 20 in any section.
+- Test of English as a Foreign Language (TOEFL): Minimum score of 83 (iBT) with a minimum score of 20 in Reading, Listening and Writing, and minimum score of 22 in Speaking.
 The Nipissing University TOEFL institution code is #3614.

-- Pearson Test of English (PTE) Academic: Minimum overall score of 55 with a minimum score of 55 in writing.
+- Pearson Test of English (PTE) Academic: Minimum overall score of 58 with a minimum score of 56 in each subsection.

-- Completion of an International Baccalaureate (IB) diploma with a minimum score of 5 or better in HL or SL English A: Literature, or HL or SL English A: Language and Literature.
+- Completion of an International Baccalaureate (IB) diploma with a minimum score of 5 or better in Higher Level (HL) or Standard Level (SL) English A: Literature or HL or SL English A: Language and Literature.

 - Achieve a minimum score of 75% or better in the All India Senior Secondary School Certificate (ISSC) Core or Functional English or the Indian School Certificate (ISC) English, issued by the Council for the Indian School Certificate Examinations (CISCE).

-Applicants who have met all of Nipissing University’s admission requirements except for the English-language proficiency requirement can enroll in an EAP program.
-Applicants who enroll in 1 of the following programs will receive a conditional offer of admission.
+Applicants who have met all of Nipissing University’s admission requirements except for the English-language proficiency requirement can enroll in an English for Academic Purposes program.
+Applicants who enroll in one of the following programs will receive a conditional offer of admission.
 By successfully completing the program level indicated below, applicants can begin their studies at Nipissing University without further testing.

 Applicants who have successfully completed EAP programs associated with other Canadian universities and obtained that university’s minimum level for admission consideration may also be considered to have met Nipissing University’s English-language proficiency requirement.